UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 Most examples in this chapter show finite clauses, although the guidelines can be extended to non-finite clauses where appropriate.
-Non-finite verb forms are often associated with subordinated clauses, hence more examples will be given in chapters on subordination.
+Non-finite verb forms are often associated with subordinate clauses, hence more examples will be given in chapters on subordination.
 In principle, any phrase whose head is tagged `VERB` is a clause in UD (while the opposite implication does not hold, a clause may be headed by a non-verb).
 This becomes important when a class of words such as participles or